-As at June 30, 2017 and March 31, 2017 there were no rehabilitation provisions.
+The company had no rehabilitation provision at June 30, 2018 and March 31, 2018.

 (n) Use of Estimates (Continued)

 Exploration and evaluation assets

 The application of the Company's accounting policy for exploration and evaluation assets requires judgment in determining whether it is likely that future economic benefits will flow to the Company, which may be based on assumptions about future events or circumstances.
 Estimates and assumptions made may change if new information becomes available.
 If, after an expenditure is capitalized, information becomes available suggesting that the recovery of the expenditure is unlikely, the amount capitalized is written off in the profit or loss in the period the new information becomes available.